 Overview

 In the area of computing systems, Chris has experience representing defendants in technical and non-technical aspects of litigation.
-As one example, representing a large retail restaurant chain as the lead defendant in a large defense group, Chris was just weeks away from what would have been one of the first trials in the ever-evolving area of Section 101 invalidity.
+As one example, representing a large retail restaurant chain as the lead defendant in a large defense group, Chris was just weeks away from what would have been one of the first jury trials on Section 101 ineligibility.
 Leveraging an ability to translate complicated subject matter into arguments understandable by non-technical judges and juries, Chris has had success handling cases with nascent technologies in the field.

-Chris also serves as a member of the Firm’s Income Partner Committee and as a mentor to numerous IP group associates.
+Chris also maintains an active pro bono practice and serves as a mentor to numerous intellectual property group associates.

-Chris served as law clerk to the Hon.
-Todd M. Hughes for the US Court of Appeals for the Federal Circuit, and the Hon.
-Gail J. Standish for the US District Court for the Central District of California.
+Chris served as law clerk to the Honorable Todd M. Hughes for the US Court of Appeals for the Federal Circuit, and the Honorable Gail J. Standish for the US District Court for the Central District of California

 Results

-- Represents an innovator pharmaceutical company against two generic manufacturers seeking to launch a sleep medication
+- Represents an innovator pharmaceutical company against two generic manufacturers that launched a circadian rhythm medication

-- Represents a pharmaceutical company in a novel FDA regulatory proceeding involving a proposed rejection of a supplemental new drug application
+- Represents a pharmaceutical company in novel FDA regulatory proceeding involving proposed rejections of supplemental new drug applications

-- Counsels a startup technology company regarding intellectual property portfolio development
+- Counsels a startup technology company regarding software patent portfolio development

-- Achieved a complete win at trial for a pharmaceutical manufacturer in a two-product, four-patent case involving psoriasis topical treatments
+- Achieved a complete win at trial for a pharmaceutical manufacturer in a two-product, four-patent case involving psoriasis topical treatments.
+At trial, Chris performed three key direct examinations and one cross-examination

 - Successfully represented a payment processing company defending a trademark infringement litigation brought by debt collection company, resulting in a critical denial of a preliminary injunction